User319183/pathfinder/README.md

 ## Support and Contact

-For any inquiries, support requests, or feedback, please open an issue on the Pyfuscator GitHub repository.
+For any inquiries, support requests, or feedback, please open an issue on the Pathfinder GitHub repository.
 Our team is always ready to assist.